-In addition to spinach's many other health benefits, “there are 156 milligrams of magnesium in just one cup,” says Dunston, "which helps relax muscles and may reduce cramping during your period.”
+“There are 156 milligrams of magnesium in just one cup” of spinach, says Dunston.
+This "helps relax muscles and may reduce cramping during your period.”
 Bonus: Magnesium is also said to decrease PMS symptoms such as irritability and headaches, too.

-Many cruciferous veggies, such as broccoli, are rich in calcium, which research has shown, decreases PMS fatigue and depression.
-(Just one cup contains a whopping 180 mg.)
-Broccoli is also rich in fiber, which (when less than 70g of it is consumed per day), helps reduce bloating and irregular bowel movements.
+Many cruciferous veggies, such as broccoli, are rich in calcium, which research has shown decreases PMS fatigue and depression.
 To increase the body's absorption of calcium, says Dunston, “Have that broccoli with some salmon, which is high in vitamin D." Calcium-and-vitamin-D supplements, Dunston adds, have been shown to improve mood and reduce the severity of PMS symptoms, such as diarrhea, constipation, fatigue, depression, and bloating.